nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-E-Lister is a comprehensive **desktop app**, specially designed for **insurance agents and other financial professionals** to **streamline the management of their customers' contact information**.
-This powerful tool provides a simple and intuitive interface, allowing users to:
+E-Lister is a comprehensive **desktop app**, specially designed for **insurance agents and other financial professionals** to streamline the management of their customers' contact information.
+This powerful tool provides users with:
-- easily operate with the contact information via CLI (Command Line Interface)
+1. Basic operations (add, delete, find, clear) with the contact information via CLI (Command Line Interface) and user-customized tags for labeling.
-- **see the history of commands that the users keyed in and executed** so that they can keep **a record of their workflow progress**, hence improving productivity.
+2. Import and export CSV files.
+3. Other advanced operations (filter, mass operation, freeze, undo, shortcut).

 * Table of Contents
 {:toc}